shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 Note that if we want to use annotations, the above (the last part of the command) will change to `--annotations purpose=gitops-demo,apptype=yaml`

 However, as with Kubernetes, annotations and labels serve different purposes.
-Annotations are for metadata, while labels allows us to use them for filtering/narrowing down a list of resources.
+Annotations are for metadata, while labels allow us to use them for filtering/narrowing down a list of resources.

 Before we continue, do you remember that we mentioned ***declarative*** during the **ArgoCD** introduction?

-So far, we did not see anything that reminds of this.
+So far, we have not seen anything that reminds us of this.

 Let's tackle this issue.

-The above application, could be declared in **ArgoCD** following the declarative approach by using a manifest file (for example, `app.yaml`) like this
+The above application could be declared in **ArgoCD** following the declarative approach by using a manifest file (for example, `app.yaml`) like this

 ```yaml
 apiVersion: argoproj.io/v1alpha1